 - Attendance

-- Conduct
+- > Conduct

 - Unsatisfactory Academic Progress

-- ► Failure to Meet Financial Obligations
+- Failure to Meet Financial Obligations

-Termination may occur in reference to situations that are more serious or that suspension cannot correct.
+Termination may result for situations that are more serious or that suspension cannot correct.
 Although ETI School of Skilled Trades will make every effort to help each student complete his/her education; it may be deemed, in the best interest of all parties, to terminate a student's training.
 A student who does not request an appeal of this action will not be eligible to re-enroll.